 In this post we share with you essential tips to help you travel from Colombo to Galle, cheaply and comfortably.
-You might be questions if you should take the Colombo to Galle train or if a taxi from colombo airport to Galle might be easier.
+You might be questioning if you should take the Colombo to Galle train or if a taxi from colombo airport to Galle might be easier.
 Read on to find out about our favourite and recommended option.

 We had 3 options to travel from Colombo to Galle and after some research here’s what we discovered.